Supplements That Can Help You Sleep Better in Perimenopause

 DIY approaches:

-• Mixing magnesium citrate powder with tart cherry juice provides sleep-promoting melatonin + muscle-relaxing magnesium.
+• Mixing magnesium citrate powder check price on Amazon with tart cherry juice provides sleep-promoting melatonin + muscle-relaxing magnesium.
 Add 1/4 tsp ginger to prevent reflux.

 • Chamomile-lavender tea blends cost $0.35/serving but lack clinical evidence for night sweats.
-Adding 1 tsp glycine powder boosts effectiveness.
+Adding 1 tsp glycine powder check price on Amazon boosts effectiveness.

 • Cold foot baths before bed (58°F for 10 minutes) reduced night sweat severity by 41% in a 2026 Stanford pilot study.